Introduction to Autonomous Vehicles

 Instruction will be complemented by the following tutorial sections:

-The class is divided in groups of 4 students.
-Each group has to develop a project at the end of the class.
-Ideas for projects can be found here:
+Integral to the class is a team project in which the class is divided in groups of 4 students.
+Each group has to develop a project that incorporates a new feature to the car, for example a new sensor, new algorithm, new motor, etc, develop the project and present it at the end of the class.
+Past class projects and ideas for new projects can be found in our project's page:

 This course requires students to create projects for the development of autonomous vehicles.